resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - Reason for using extends React.Component is that it allows for pulling other methods into the class based component.

 # Using the state system in React.
-- This is the second part of the solution that will solve the seeming delay in getting our geolocation value back and rerendering the app to update itself.
+- This is the second part of the solution that will solve the seeming delay in getting our geo-location value back and re-rendering the app to update itself.

 ## THE RULES OF THE STATE SYSTEM IN REACT
 1. It is only usable with class components (this is not 100% true in recent times as state can technically be used with functional components via the "hooks" system)